learn-co-curriculum/fewpjs-events-functions-intro/README.md

 - function scope
 - hoisting

-For now, we'll use functions to 'wrap up' the behavior that should happen when an event fires.
+First, we'll use functions to 'wrap up' the behavior that should happen when an event fires.
 Later, we'll see that functions are used to wrap up and name any behavior or code that we'd like to reuse.